Strava segment snipers rejoice,

 Below is an archive of each week’s segments, re-live the suffering!

-When done, we’ll have a season final report here as well!
+Also be sure to check out the season final report here as well!

 And here are all our Weekly Newsletter Archives.